HanishDhanwalkar/WIDS-web-crawler/README.md

 A web scraper to get all the book from 'https://books.toscrape.com/'

-There are 2 spiders implemented:
+There are 2 spiders implemented to scrape in 2 differnet format:
 1. To scrape all books with their names and price
 2. To scrape all books of particular categories in their own category list with prices.